This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It’s true, a caveman would not have had access to any fancy nutritional supplements.
 But it’s worth remembering that traditional cultures have been eating some form of fish oil (usually fermented) for hundreds of years.

-Generally speaking, fish is paleo and oil is paleo, so fish oil should be just fine, providing you stick to a brand that uses wild, not farmed, varieties like Bare Biology’s Life & Soul.
+Generally speaking, fish is paleo and oil is paleo, so fish oil should be just fine, providing you stick to a brand that uses wild, not farmed, varieties like Life & Soul Omega 3 fish oil.

 What is the paleo diet?What are the benefits of the paleo diet?